formats back

 Unspalsh/ jordan-whitt

-*Updated 2023
+*Updated 2024

 Since the 1990s, there has been a marked rise in advocacy for breastfeeding around the world.
 The World Health Organization leads an annual breastfeeding week, and many cities have adopted initiatives that encourage hospitals to offer new mothers more education on breastfeeding and to stop offering samples of formula.
 While doctors agree that both feeding options are safe and healthy for newborns and infants, the public has a decided bias in favor of breastfeeding.
-The recent nationwide shortage of infant formula further fueled the fervor of those in favor of breastfeeding.
+The 2022 nationwide shortage of infant formula further fueled the fervor of those in favor of breastfeeding.
 So, should parents swear by the breast, or keep on with bottle feedings?

 Here are three reasons to keep bottle-feeding your baby and three reasons to stick with breastfeeding.